microsoft/vscode-react-native/README.md

 The extension has a [nightly version](https://marketplace.visualstudio.com/items?itemName=msjsdiag.vscode-react-native-preview) which is released on a daily basis at 9 PM PST on each day that changes occur.
 To avoid conflicts, if both extensions are installed - only stable version will be activated.
 So to use the preview version it is needed to disable or remove the stable version and reload VS Code.

+## Package extension locally

+You can not only download React Native Tools in the marketplace, but can also package your extension `.vsix` installation file by yourself locally.
+Following [this documentation](https://github.com/microsoft/vscode-react-native/blob/master/CONTRIBUTING.md#build-the-project) to package and install your React Native Tools to get the latest updates.

 ## About the extension

 This VS Code extension provides a development environment for React Native and Expo projects.